rezon2018/NFThireBSC/README.md

 # NFT tokens renting platform

-## 💡 Description
+##  Description

-It is Smart Contract that allows lending BEP-721 Smart Contracts (NFT) and gain interest from it.
-On the other hand it allows to borrow same NFT's that are set for lending by paying collateral to Dapp which handles the lend process.
+dApps allows NFT's token holders to temporarily lease their tokens and gain interest from it.
+On the other hand, it allows renting the same NFT's by paying for use plus collateral.

 Current stage: **beta**.